openshift/cluster-kube-apiserver-operator/README.md

 * `cluster` *image.config.openshift.io* custom resource
   - The observed CR resource is used to configure the `imagePolicyConfig.internalRegistryHostname` in Kubernetes API server configuration
 * `cluster-config-v1` *configmap* in *kube-system* namespace
-  - The observed configmap `install-config` is decoded and the `networking.podCIDR` and `networking.serviceCIDR` is extracted and used as input for `admissionPluginConfig.openshift.io/RestrictedEndpointsAdmission
+  - The observed configmap `install-config` is decoded and the `networking.podCIDR` and `networking.serviceCIDR` is extracted and used as input for `admissionPluginConfig.openshift.io/RestrictedEndpointsAdmission.configuration.restrictedCIDRs` and `servicesSubnet`
-.configuration.restrictedCIDRs` and `servicesSubnet`

 The configuration for the Kubernetes API server is the result of merging: